-- In what venue (e.g., meeting, webinar, training) and in what conditions (e.g., when everyone is there, when the nursing homes have completed 2 learning sessions) will it be best to capture the data? - How many times will it need to be captured (e.g. one time or multiple times to discover trends)? - What means (e.g., survey, pre- and post-test, observation with a checklist) or what tools (e.g., tablet, audience participation devices) will work best to capture it? - Who can capture the data?
-Do they need training to do so properly (without bias or errors)? - Is it best to have more than one evaluator or observer capture the data at the same time so you can compare or average the scores/observations?
+- In what venue (e.g., meeting, webinar, training) and in what conditions (e.g., when everyone is there, when the nursing homes have completed 2 learning sessions) will it be best to capture the data? - How many times will it need to be captured (one time or multiple times to discover trends)? - What means (e.g., survey, pre- and post-test, observation with a checklist) or what tools (e.g., tablet, audience participation devices) will work best to capture it? - Who can capture the data?
+Do they need training to do so properly (without bias or errors)? - Is it best to have more than one evaluator or observer capture the data at the same time?
+Things that are complicated to observe benefit from more than one evaluator.
+Subjectivity or bias may be mitigated by having more than one observer and comparing or averaging their scores.